 For WordPress site owners there are some awesome plugins to optimally use Google snippets, like; WP SEO Structured Data Schema.

 Tip 5: Twitter is Google’s new favorite social platform.
 Twitter, really?

 According to Rand Fishkin, Twitter is Google’s new favorite social platform.
 6.5 percent of the top 10 results is a currently a Tweet.
 Not something you can optimize a page for, but when preparing your tweets, you can keep it in mind.
 A nice blog about the topic can be found here.

 Tip 6: Put all your content in one main domain (domain authority)

 We probably all know the trick to start a new initiative on a subdomain.
 For example, you place a blog on http://blog.website.com to take advantage of the domain authority of the main site.
-Many HubSpot customers use this technique for example.
+Many HubSpot customers use this technique.
 Yet the SEO advice from both Andy and Edge is to use a sub-folder on your main domain, so something like http://website.com/blog for optimal results.
 Rand has recently even devoted a White Board Friday on this topic.

 Tip 7: Revise existing content based on the score